EduGonO/notes/notes/century of the self.md

 **1953**: USSR's first nuclear bomb.
 The US worried about reassuring population and hired [[Bernays]] to orchestrate an attack on Communism, shape US citizens’ fears and help politicians win the Cold War.

-### **III.
-There is a Policeman inside all our heads, he must be destroyed**
+### III.
+There is a Policeman inside all our heads, he must be destroyed
 Student Unions started to denounce consumerism & corporate America was a way of keeping the masses docile while the government is at war.
 New idea: If it isn’t possible to get rid of the policeman in one’s head by overthrowing the state, then one should remove the controls implanted by the state in one’s own mind.

-> "There is a Policeman inside all our heads, he must be destroyed"
+> There is a Policeman inside all our heads, he must be destroyed

 [[Freud]] described an uncontrolled raging inferno of emotions.
 [Reich](https://en.wikipedia.org/wiki/Wilhelm_Reich) complemented his ideas by stating that such range of emotion is a result of not allowing the original impulse to express itself.
-- **1950s**: New therapy → express feelings openly (Reich)
+- **1950s**: New therapy → express feelings openly ([Reich](https://en.wikipedia.org/wiki/Wilhelm_Reich))
 - Reich’s ideas were used to create a new self and ∴ a new society

 **1960s**: Personal transformation movement, self-exploration was booming.

 Corporate America starts to worry since behaviors become unpredictable.
 Marketing realized that the new expressive selves (hippies) were still consumers, but would only buy products that expressed their personality.
-- Political agenda: personal transformation -> social transformation.
+- Political agenda: personal transformation → social transformation.
 - ⤷ Birth of *individuality*: People still wanted to be part of society, but also wanted to be different, "this product expresses *me*."

 But **individuality meant variety**, and this didn't work in corporate America where the systems of mass production were only profitable if they made many numbers of the same object.